Marcus Terentius Varro Lucullus

 Marcus Terentius Varro Lucullus (116 – soon after 56 BC), younger brother of the more famous Lucius Licinius Lucullus, was a supporter of Lucius Cornelius Sulla and consul of ancient Rome in 73 BC.
 As proconsul of Macedonia in 72 BC, he defeated the Bessi in Thrace and advanced to the Danube and the west coast of the Black Sea.
 In addition, he was marginally involved in the Third Servile War (a.k.a.
 Spartacus' War).

 Biography

 Name and family

 Born in Rome as Marcus Licinius Lucullus, he was later adopted by an otherwise unknown Marcus Terentius Varro (not the scholar Varro Reatinus).
 As a result of the adoption, his full official name, as quoted in inscriptions, became M(arcus) Terentius M(arci) f(ilius) Varro Lucullus.
 Literary texts usually refer to him as M. Lucullus or simply Lucullus which in the case of Appian, Civil Wars 1.120, for example, caused confusion with Marcus' more famous brother, Lucius Licinius Lucullus.

 First public activities

-In the early 90s, young Marcus and his brother Lucius unsuccessfully prosecuted Servilius the Augur.
+In the early 90s BC, young Marcus and his brother Lucius unsuccessfully prosecuted Servilius the Augur.
 This man had earlier functioned as the prosecutor in the trial for embezzlement (de repetundis) that sent their father, Lucius Licinius Lucullus into exile to Lucania.